oblique63/EventCommander/README.md

 Event Commander
 ===============

-An EventBus and Command Pattern / Undo-Redo library for [Dart](https://www.dartlang.org/).
+An EventBus and [Command Pattern](http://en.wikipedia.org/wiki/Command_pattern), Undo-Redo library for [Dart](https://www.dartlang.org/).

 ## Event Bus
-The `EventBus` is the backbone for all of the Command/Undo communication behind the scenes, but may be used on its own to fire and listen for (a.k.a. 'publish/subscribe') Events.
+The `EventBus` is the backbone for all of the Command/Undo communication behind the scenes, but may be used on its own to fire and listen to (a.k.a. 'publish/subscribe') Events.

 #### Basic usage